 Part One: The Core Modules of the Global Communication Project 2023

 The idea for The Global Communication Project, emerged from a discussion between John Elder and Joe Smyser in 2015, with John voicing frustration with how textbooks for health communication were so quickly out-of-date, were prohibitively expensive for most students, and had few visual and no audio or video examples.
-(And what examples were provided were typically of average quality and void of any controversy, limiting the students' opportunity to develop critical skill).
+(And, the examples that were provided were typically of average quality and void of any controversy, limiting the students' opportunity to develop critical skills).
 Joe suggested the development of this web-based, interactive text with several modules that resemble book chapters of a printed textbook, and we launched an effort to do just that.
 Joe has since moved on to other endeavors, and Katie Elder has taken over as senior editor of the GCP, but our motives and theme have remained the same.

 McGuire’s emphasis among the inputs (as well as ours) is the “message”.
 The message is the “what” in terms of the basic description of the health, social, or other behaviors we hope the audience performs.
 It derives directly from Aristotle's concepts of effective communication, beginning with the specific "purpose" or "destination" (telos) of the communication.
 Messages specifically comprise the content and feel of the health communication.
 Armed with insightful formative research, effective health communicators and social marketers know how to capture the essence of a health, political, or social issue with words, images, colors, and sounds that best represent their theme.
 Getting back to Aristotle, the informational content of a message can be thought of as its light (or logos), whereas the colors, sounds, words, and images used to elicit emotion (pathos) can be thought of as its heat.
 Well-constructed messages are key to achieving a positive public health impact.
 Poorly constructed ones not only waste resources but may send a totally incorrect message to the audience.
 Witness, for example, this early (in the COVID-19 pandemic) German effort apparently attempting to encourage people to wear personal protective equipment (PPE), where even the performers are not adequately protected.